Everything you need to know about Unbound Gravel – the world’s most important gravel race

 Unbound has become a key proving ground for new, weird and wonderful tech.
 Sam Andrews / Our Media

-But Unbound isn’t just a pro event.
+But Unbound isn’t only a pro event.
 Anyone can apply to ride any of the Unbound distances.
-It’s oversubscribed each year, so potential riders have to apply to a lottery for places, which for the 2025 event was in November 2024, with only successful applicants charged the entry fee.
+It’s oversubscribed each year, so potential riders have to apply to a lottery for places, which for the 2026 event was in November 2025, with only successful applicants charged the entry fee.
+You can also opt to support one of Unbound's charity partners and receive a guaranteed entry.

 Riders are allowed to draft each other, and larger groups tend to form over the long, open gravel roads.
 Aero bar extensions can also be used, although not by the elite riders, for safety reasons.